General FAQ

 To determine an individual’s level of ECE certification, the following documents may be required:

-- Official post-secondary (higher education) transcripts, or verified copies of mark sheets and graduation certificates, must be sent directly from the educational institution where the applicant’s education was completed to the Alberta Child Care Staff Certification Office.
+- Official post-secondary (higher education) transcripts, or verified copies of mark sheets and graduation certificates, must be sent directly from the educational institution where the applicant’s education was completed to the Childcare Staff Certification Office.

 - These documents must be sent directly from the educational institution via regular mail, email or using their online transcription to the Alberta Child Care Staff Certification Office.
 Transcripts sent by a relative or friend will not be accepted.
 Do not send transcripts to AECEA.